Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 password.
 To make things simpler, I'm not using passphrase for now.

-<a id="orgda43bf8"></a>
+<a id="orgd57e254"></a>

 # Wed 14 Jun 2023 04:53:32 PM CEST

-Now it's time to add the SSH key uploading step to playtrough.sh.
+Now it's time to add the SSH key uploading step to playthrough.sh.

-[This AI generated snippet](#org4f2b30c) for uploading the SSH key differs a little from documentation at
+[This AI generated snippet](#orgadfd1de) for uploading the SSH key differs a little from documentation at
 [this address](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair).